Solanum quitoense

-Solanum quitoense (family of Solanaceae), known as naranjilla (/es/, "little orange") in Ecuador, Costa Rica, and Panama and as lulo (/[ˈlulo]/, from Quechua) in Colombia, is a tropical perennial plant from northwestern South America.
-The specific name for this species of nightshade means "from Quito."
+Solanum quitoense, known as naranjilla (/es/, "little orange") in Ecuador, Costa Rica, Nicaragua, and Panama and as lulo (/[ˈlulo]/, from Quechua) in Colombia, is a tropical perennial plant from northwestern South America.

+Description

-The lulo plant has large elongated heart- or oval-shaped leaves up to 45 cm in length.
-The leaves and stems of the plant are covered in short purple hairs.
-Naranjilla are delicate plants and must be protected from strong winds and direct sunlight.
-They grow best in partial shade.
+The lulo plant stands 2.5 m high, and has large elongated heart- or oval-shaped leaves up to 60 cm in length covered in short purple hairs.
+Naranjilla plants must be protected from strong winds and direct sunlight, growing best in partial shade.

-The fruit has a citrus flavour, sometimes described as a combination of rhubarb and lime.
-The juice of the naranjilla is green and is often used as a juice or for a drink called lulada.
+The fruit has a citrus flavor, sometimes described as a combination of pineapple and lime.
+The juice of the naranjilla is green and is used as a juice or for a drink called lulada.